microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Before perfusion with μAngiofil (as described above), the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).
 The harvested and fixated murine hind limb (4 % PFA at 4 °C) was then imaged using a SkyScan 1272 (Fig. @fig:3).
 Imaging parameters included an acceleration voltage of 60 kV, a current of 166 μA, and an isotropic voxel size of 1.65 μm.
-Projection images were recorded over a sample rotation of 180°, acquiring one projection every 0.1°, with 3 projections averaged for noise reduction.
+We acquired 1878 projection images, recorded over a sample rotation of 180°, (4904 x 3280 px, 3 averaged to one, each exposed for 2800 ms).
-Each projection image with a size of 4904 x 3280 pixels had an exposure time of 2800 ms.

 The visualization (CTvox (v.3.3.1), Bruker microCT N.V., Kontich, Belgium) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
 Neighboring structures, such as the growth plate and the epiphysis or the menisci are also easily assessed (Fig. @fig:3).